 Note: You can use Arcserve UDP for a trial period.
-At the end of the trial period, if you have not obtained a license, Arcserve UDP will automatically revert to a No Charge Edition (NCE) (see page 93) with limited capabilities.
+At the end of the trial period, if you have not obtained a license, Arcserve UDP will automatically revert to a Workstation Free Edition with limited capabilities.

 The following diagram illustrates the process to install Arcserve UDP Agent (Windows):